syntropy-cc/syntropy-cooperative-grid/rules/test-suite.rules.md

 Before considering the test suite complete:

+**Pre-Implementation Analysis:**
+- [ ] Read and analyzed ALL files in `component/src/`
+- [ ] Read and cataloged ALL utilities in `component/src/internal/`
+- [ ] Identified all components and subcomponents
+- [ ] Mapped all OS-specific implementations
+- [ ] Listed all types from src/internal/types.go
+- [ ] Listed all helpers from src/internal/helpers.go
+- [ ] NO duplication of src/internal/ utilities in tests/

 **File Location Verification:**
 - [ ] ALL test files are in `component/tests/` directory
 - [ ] NO files were created in `component/src/` directory
 - [ ] NO files were modified in `component/src/` directory
 - [ ] Source code in `src/` remains completely unchanged
+- [ ] Using utilities from `src/internal/` instead of recreating them

+**Component Test Coverage:**
+- [ ] Main component (component.go) has complete test coverage
+- [ ] Each subcomponent base file has dedicated test file
+- [ ] Each OS-specific implementation has platform-specific tests
+- [ ] API integration module has both unit and integration tests
+- [ ] All exported functions from src/ are tested
+- [ ] All error paths in src/ are tested

 **Coverage Verification (for src/ code):**
 - [ ] 100% line coverage of src/ achieved
 - [ ] 100% branch coverage of src/ achieved
 - [ ] 100% path coverage of src/ achieved
+- [ ] All subcomponent files covered
+- [ ] All OS-specific code paths covered
+- [ ] All API integration paths covered
 - [ ] All error conditions in src/ tested
 - [ ] All edge cases in src/ covered

+**Platform-Specific Verification:**
+- [ ] Linux-specific code has Linux-tagged tests
-- [ ] All security vulnerabilities in src/ tested
+- [ ] Windows-specific code has Windows-tagged tests
-- [ ] All performance requirements of src/ validated
+- [ ] macOS-specific code has Darwin-tagged tests
-- [ ] All integrations used by src/ tested
+- [ ] Build constraints properly set for OS tests
-- [ ] All user journeys in src/ tested
+- [ ] Cross-platform compatibility verified

 **Test Quality Verification:**
 - [ ] All tests are independent
 - [ ] All tests are deterministic
+- [ ] Tests use types from src/internal/types.go
-- [ ] All tests execute quickly
+- [ ] Tests use helpers from src/internal/helpers.go where available
-- [ ] All tests have clear names
+- [ ] No recreation of existing src/internal/ utilities
 - [ ] All test data is isolated in tests/fixtures/
 - [ ] All mocks are complete in tests/mocks/
-- [ ] All helpers are implemented in tests/helpers/
+- [ ] Only necessary helpers created in tests/helpers/
-- [ ] No anti-patterns present
-- [ ] Quality gates passed

 **Implementation Verification:**
 - [ ] Tests import from src/ correctly
+- [ ] Tests import from src/internal/ for utilities
+- [ ] Each source file has corresponding test file
+- [ ] OS-specific tests have correct build tags
-- [ ] Tests use relative paths properly
+- [ ] API mocks properly simulate external services
 - [ ] No hardcoded paths to src/
-- [ ] Mocks simulate src/ dependencies properly
-- [ ] Fixtures cover all src/ input scenarios
-- [ ] Helpers support all test scenarios# LLM Testing Rules - Professional Test Suite Implementation Guide
+- [ ] Test structure mirrors src/ structure# LLM Testing Rules - Professional Test Suite Implementation Guide

 ## Executive Summary